k21971/EvilHack/doc/evilhack-changelog.md

 - Allow angel lord types to spawn with Demonbane again
 - Fix: crash caused by last commit (angel lords / Demonbane)
 - Fix: silence compiler warning in droppables()
+- Casting stone to flesh at a monster in the process of being stoned will cure it